railstack/go-on-rails/README.md

 rails gor:deps
 ```

-Then change to the "go_app" directory, and run:
+Then change to the "go_app" directory and run:

 ```bash
 go run main.go